Sly143/neural-numerical-replicability/README.md

 # How to compile the C++ source code
 1. Edit the make file *Makefile*
    - path for the compiler and Boost library.
-   - To use double, long double or Boost precision comment/uncomment the lines (9-16) based on your choice.
+   - To use double, long double or Boost precision, you should comment/uncomment the lines (9-16) based on your choice.
 2. Execute the make command.
 3. Make sure that your HH_BBT2017_allP.exe file was created
 4. Make sure the result diretory exist, otherwise create it.